-The draft Annual Accounts were authorised on 29 June 2023.
+The Annual Accounts were authorised for issue on 28 September 2023.
 Events taking place after this date are not reflected in the Financial Statements or notes.

 Where events took place before this date, providing information about conditions existing at 31 March 2023, then the figures in the Financial Statements and notes have been adjusted in all material respects to reflect the impact of this information.
 There are no events after the reporting date to disclosed.